toolbuilder/rollup-plugin-create-pack-file/README.md

 Basic Options:

 * `rootDir` - tell the plugin where the package root is located.
 By default, this is `process.cwd()`.
+* `outputDir` - tell the plugin the output directory for the pack file.
+By default the plugin uses Rollup options `output.dir` or `dirname(output.file)` - whichever was specified.
 * `packCommand` - tell the plugin what command to use to generate the pack file.
 This is not run in a shell, but `execa` is used to parse the command.
 By default, this is `npm pack`.
 For example, I use [pnpm](https://pnpm.js.org/) instead of `npm`, so my packCommand option looks like `pnpm pack`.
-The plugin does expect the pack file name to match `npm` naming conventions.
+The plugin expects the pack file name to match `npm` naming conventions.

 Advanced options: